 This course provides instruction on basic logic gates, flip-flops, registers, counters, microprocessor/computer fundamentals, analog to digital conversion, and digital analog conversion.
 Number systems, Boolean algebra, combination logic circuits, sequential logic circuits, and typical microprocessor data manipulation and storage are emphasized.
-This course also has an embedded lab with exercises designed to develop skills required byindustry.
+This course also has an embedded lab with exercises designed to develop skills required by industry.
 On completion, students should be able to analyze digital circuits, draw timing diagrams, determine output of combinational and sequential logic circuits, and diagnose and troubleshoot electronic components as well as demonstrate knowledge of microprocessor and computer circuits.
-CORE
+This is a CORE course.

 ILT 169.
-HYDRAULICS AND PNEUMATICS (2·2·3) PREREQUISITE: As required by program.
+HYDRAULICS AND PNEUMATICS (2·2·3)